Skip to Content

 Fiesta Chicken Quesadillas

 Chicken quesadillas are a classic recipe.
-So if you’re making quesadillas for the first time, this is the recipe to start with.
+So if you’re making quesadillas for the first time, this is an easy recipe to start with.

-This version, our Fiesta Chicken Quesadillas, is a little more fun than a traditional chicken and cheese quesadillas because it adds peppers to brighten up the recipe (and add a little veg).
+Our Fiesta Chicken Quesadillas are little more fun than a traditional chicken and cheese quesadillas because we add bell peppers to brighten up the recipe.

-Adobo seasoning gives this quesadilla recipe some good flavor without adding anything too spicy.
+Adobo seasoning gives the chicken breasts and vegetables some good flavor without adding anything too spicy, so it’s a recipe the delicious whole family will enjoy.

 Two pieces of quesadilla, with green onion and tomato on top, and the words "Sausage And Egg Breakfast Quesadillas" digitally written on top.